 - Vanilla extract- Use pure vanilla extract for the best flavor, not imitation or artificial vanilla since it's the main flavoring of the cake.

-Substitutions
+Substitutions and Variations

-- Unsalted butter: You can use salted butter if it's all you have on hand, just omit the extra salt in the recipe.
+- Unsalted butter- You can use salted butter if it's all you have on hand, just omit the extra salt in the recipe.

 Helpful Equipment and Tools